Creative Commons License 2023 Volume 10 Issue 2

 Statistical analysis

 Data processing was done using 2 software programs.
 Microsoft Office 2010’s Excel software for data entry and graphical representations, on the one hand, and Windows SPSS 21.0 for statistical data analysis, on the other hand.
 Data were subjected to analysis of variance (ANOVA) and means categorized by the Student-Newman-Keuls (S-N-K) test at a 0.05 significance level.
-Pearson’s correlation test was used to study the relationships between attack rates caused by the A. Denuda beetle and the average number of individuals that visited the plot.
+Pearson’s correlation test was used to study the relationships between attack rates caused by the A. denuda beetle and the average number of individuals that visited the plot.

 RESULTS AND DISCUSSION